top of page

 tired.jpg

-It is normal to experience light bleeding for 7 to 10 days following a miscarriage.
-Your period should return 2 to 3 weeks after the bleeding has stopped, however this may vary from person to person.
-If you have any concerns please contact your GP.
+Your period should return 3 to 6 weeks after the bleeding has stopped; however, this may vary from person to person.
+If you have any concerns – for example, if your period does not return within 3 months – please contact your GP.

 Possible complications following a miscarriage